Solar power in Ohio: Solar projects

-Overall capacity of Ohio's utility-scale solar projects was estimated at 100 MW in December 2020, with an additional 400 MW projected to come online within a year.
+Overall capacity of Ohio's utility-scale solar projects was estimated at 100 MW in December 2020, with an additional 400 MW projected to come online within the next year.

 Toledo area

 In 2009, ground broke on what was then one of the largest solar fields in the United States, located in Wyandot County, near Upper Sandusky.
-The 12-MW plant, finished in September 2010, was constructed by Germany-based Juwi Solar and is called Wyandot Solar LLC., leasing its energy to AEP.
+The 12-MW plant, finished in September 2010, was constructed by Germany-based Juwi Solar, and is called Wyandot Solar LLC., leasing its energy to AEP.

 A 1.1 MW solar field was constructed by Advanced Distributed Generation on the University of Toledo campus.

 The airbase for 180th Fighter Wing of the Ohio Air National Guard in Toledo has a 1.2 MW solar installation.

-In 2010, the Ohio Department of Transportation announced Xunlight and First Solar would provide 100 kW of panels for a $1.5 million research project at the Veterans' Glass City Skyway in Toledo.
+In 2010, the Ohio Department of Transportation announced that Xunlight and First Solar would provide 100 kW of panels for a $1.5 million research project at the Veterans' Glass City Skyway in Toledo.